 After approval, apply for your Alien Registration Card (외국인등록증) at your local immigration office within 90 days of arrival.
 ARC processing typically takes about 6 weeks.
 Once you have your ARC, most of Korea's resident services (banking, mobile contracts, NHIS at month 6, signing a lease) open up to you.
 See our ARC registration guide for the post-arrival document chain.

-Stay duration, extension, and what comes after year 2
+Stay duration, extension, and the 3-year maximum

 - Leave Korea.
 If you still qualify, you can reapply from abroad after some time has passed.
 There is no published cooling-off period in primary sources.